mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b><a href="#atlasprojectspecteamsindexteamref">teamRef</a></b></td>
         <td>object</td>
         <td>
-          Reference to the team which will assigned to the project<br/>
+          Reference to the AtlasTeam custom resource which will be assigned to the project.<br/>
         </td>
         <td>true</td>
       </tr></tbody>